 How do we make the Present Perfect Tense?

-The structure of the present perfect tense is:
+The structure of the Present Perfect is:

-|subject||+||auxiliary verb||+||main verb|
+|subject||+||auxiliary have||+||main verb|

 The car has

-- John's seen ET.
+- John's seen Harry Potter.

-- It has eaten. [present perfect tense, active voice]
+- It has eaten.
+(Present Perfect tense, active voice)

 - It is eaten.
 (Present Simple tense, passive voice)